Dutch Elm Disease

-Please note at no time is it legal to transport elm wood for any other reason than disposal at a landfill designated to receive elm wood (Brady Landfill in Winnipeg), AND at no time is it legal to store elm wood with intact bark, or that does not meet the criteria listed above as per the Forest Health Protection Act and Regulations, for burning or any other use.
+Please note at no time is it legal to transport elm wood for any other reason than disposal at a landfill designated to receive elm wood (Brady Road Resource Management Facility), AND at no time is it legal to store elm wood with intact bark, or that does not meet the criteria listed above as per the Forest Health Protection Act and Regulations, for burning or any other use.

 Yes, complete removal to ground level can be done at any time.
-The stump should be debarked and all the wood disposed of at the Brady Landfill Site.
+The stump should be debarked and all the wood disposed of at the Brady Road Resource Management Facility.
 Removals on private property done by the Urban Forestry Branch will occur at no charge to homeowner.
 These trees will be marked with orange flagging tape or paint.

-No person shall prune Elms during the period commencing April 1 and end July 31
+No person shall prune Elms during the period commencing April 1 and ending July 31.

 Yes, inspections are done between mid-June and mid-September.
 The program also accepts and actions reports of illegal elm pruning and stored elm firewood.

 - Tree will be inspected within the month

 - If the tree is marked for removal (and on private property) the homeowner will receive notification in their mailbox.

 - This notice will have an Urban Forestry contact number if they have further questions.